c-oreills/twistwood/Tale 1 - When is Your Bedtime QM.md

 [[Loghead]] joins them, tells them sincerely about his chronic insomnia, then feels embarrassed about his condition and passes it off as a joke.

+# Caption
+> The very beginning!
+Welcome new and old readers!

 # Characters
 * [[Knight Owl]]
 * [[Padlock]]